protoncr/async/README.md

 The `async` macro basically works by wrapping the body of your function in a `Future` and executing that future immediately.
 Theoretically most functions should work just fine as async functions, but more complex function definitions are still untested.
 Most specifically functions with blocks.

 `await` can be used on async methods and futures to wait for the return value.
-All it really does currently is call `.wait`.
+All it really does currently is call `.wait!`.
+If an exception is raised inside the future `await` will raise an `Async::UncaughtException` which contains the uncaught exception.

 ## Contributing